Last updated: July 1, 2026

 - Carry ¥10,000 in cash from day one

-For related planning help, explore the travel archive, revisit Tokyo vs Kyoto, and use our AI travel planning tools guide to test your route before paying for it.
+For related planning help, explore the travel archive and use our AI travel planning tools guide to test your route before paying for it.

 FAQ